🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 6. Stabilization

 Stabilization refers to the underwriter taking direct action to stabilize share prices once the IPO launches.
-This is something underwriters can do during the 25-day window after an initial public offering hits the market, otherwise known as the quiet period.
+This is something underwriters may do for up to 30 days (typically) after an initial public offering hits the market.

-In essence, the underwriter can execute trades during this period in an effort to influence pricing in favor of the company.
-Any SEC restrictions against price manipulation are temporarily suspended during this time.
+In essence, the underwriter can execute what’s known as a stabilizing bid during this period in an effort to support the stock’s price.

-SEC rules do, however, still apply to investors who owned shares before the company went public.
+However, major investors and company insiders who owned shares before the company went public must continue to abide by SEC rules during this time.
 Specifically, they’re required to observe the IPO lock-up period rule.
 This rule prevents them from selling any shares they own in the company for a set time period after the IPO, typically 90 to 180 days.
 This keeps those investors from dumping their shares prematurely which could affect share prices.

 7. Transition to Market Competition

-After the initial 25-day period following an IPO launch, the underwriters take their hands off the wheel.
+In the final step in the IPO process, the underwriters take a backseat.
 Rather than relying on the prospectus to determine valuations, shareholders turn their attention to market movements instead.
-The underwriter can continue acting in an advisory role but at this point, they can no longer do anything to influence pricing.
+The underwriters can continue acting in an advisory role but at this point, they can no longer do anything to influence pricing.

 What Parties Participate in the IPO Process?

 It takes a team to successfully launch an IPO, and each member has a distinct role in the initial public offer process.
-The company is the star player around which the team revolves around, with senior management typically taking the lead.
+The company is the star player that the team revolves around, with senior management typically taking the lead.

 But an IPO also requires assistance from other professionals.
 Understanding who is involved and what they do can help with navigating the steps of the IPO process.